 If you are relying upon any light source that burns combustible material in order to produce that light, you must double your caution.

-Open flames from candles or lanterns can as mentioned, easily turn into raging house fires due to accident or negligence.
-That is a disaster unto itself.
+Open flames from candles or lanterns can, as mentioned, easily turn into raging house fires due to accident or negligence.
+That is a disaster in itself.

 Accordingly, it is paramount that you have properly rated and functional fire extinguishers close at hand, just in case.